Dev7z/gddb/README.md

 # How will the levels be rated in the GDDB system
-Each level will be in a json file named after their ID, for example the level "ReTraY" will be "6508283.json" The file will look like this
+Each level will be in a json file named after their ID, for example the level "ReTraY" will be "6508283.json" The file will look like this:

 ```json
 {